fsgura/testing-go/README.md

 A brief example of unit testing, using the lightweight go bundled unit testing set of functions can be applied to our previous example.
 Let's see how !

+First of all, the most common practice to write unit tests for go programs and packages is to do that inside the same folder of the sources to be compiled.
+Everyone can do that trying to find a different way, but the references could be something messy to set.
+We will follow the "go-way" for this example.

+Let's check the file in the current project folder string_utils called *reverse_string_test.go*, containing the unit tests for our package.
+After reading the comments and analyzing the code, let's see the test results, typing the following command in our command line:

++ `go test reverse_string_test.go`

+The output will require no additional comments if everything is configured fine.
+Something importantis the reference to the color ansi package, which is not present in the default installation of the go development environent; when adding a package, dependencies should be checked and eventually satisfied by downloading the referenced libraries.

+For our color library, the command to run is

++ `go get github.com/mgutz/ansi`

+*NOTE*: the unit test files follow a strict notation, which is needed by the go compiler to find them.

+*Every test has to be named like the program/library to test and its file-name has to end with a* **_test.go**

+**If you reached this point you're at the end of your first go experience chapter !!!**

+*You've learned:
++ how to write your first program and compile it
++ how to write your first library and compile it
++ how to write a unit test*

+#### *that's a big first step !!!* ####

+### **CONGRATULATIONS and ...** ###

+<center>**;-) GOing to see you again in the second chapter, don't miss that !!!**</center>